adobe/aepsdk-edgebridge-ios/Documentation/tutorials/map-track-data-using-data-prep.md

 # Map trackState and trackAction data using Data Prep for Data Collection
-Data Prep is an Adobe Experience Platform service which maps and transform data to the [Experience Data Model (XDM)](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html).
+Data Prep is an Adobe Experience Platform service which maps and transforms data to the [Experience Data Model (XDM)](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html).
 Data Prep is configured from a Platform enabled [datastream](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html) to map source data from the Edge Bridge mobile extension to the Platform Edge Network.

+This guide covers how to map data sent from the Edge Bridge within the Data Collection UI.

+For a quick overview of the capabilities of Data Prep, watch the following [video](https://experienceleague.adobe.com/docs/platform-learn/data-collection/edge-network/data-prep.html).

 > **Note**
 > The following documentation provides a comprehensive overview of the Data Prep capabilities: